Olga Bogatyrenko / Shutterstock.com

 Crowd petitions the Redskins name (miker / Shutterstock.com)

-The history of the Washington Redskins begins in 1932 when they were originally founded as the Boston Braves and based in Massachusetts and owned by George Preston Marshall, a prominent American businessman.
+The history of the team begins in 1932 when they were originally founded as the Boston Braves and based in Massachusetts and owned by George Preston Marshall, a prominent American businessman.
 1933 saw them change their name to the Boston Redskins before relocating to Washington in 1937.
-This was also the year that the Redskins drafted one of their most famous players ever, Sammy Baugh, quarterback.
-Baugh led the Redskins to a championship in his first season and over the course of his 16-year career at the Redskins he set numerous NFL records.
-Baugh led the Redskins to a second NFL championship in 1942 when they defeated the Chicago Bears, making up for their 73-0 defeat in the championship game two years earlier.
+This was also the year that the team drafted one of their most famous players ever, Sammy Baugh, quarterback.
+Baugh led the team to a championship in his first season and, over the course of his 16-year career, set numerous NFL records.
+Baugh led the team to a second NFL championship in 1942 when they defeated the Chicago Bears, making up for their 73-0 defeat in the championship game two years earlier.

-Thanks to owner, George Preston Marshall, the Redskins were one of the more wealthy NFL franchises and they were pioneers in the use of sports broadcast media.
-1944 saw them launch a radio network to broadcast games throughout the southern half of the USA and by 1950, all of the Redskins games were televised.
-This early use of the media has resulted in the Redskins being one of the best-supported NFL franchises with some of the most passionate fans.
-Since 1967, the Redskins have sold out every season.
+Thanks to owner, George Preston Marshall, the team were one of the more wealthy NFL franchises and they were pioneers in the use of sports broadcast media.
+1944 saw them launch a radio network to broadcast games throughout the southern half of the USA and by 1950, all of the games were televised.
+This early use of the media has resulted in the team being one of the best-supported NFL franchises with some of the most passionate fans.
+Since 1967, they have sold out every season.

-However, despite the period of 1946-1970 seeing the growth of the Redskins as a media power, it unfortunately saw them in their least successful period in terms of results.
-Between these years, the Redskins posted just four winning seasons and never made the playoffs.
-This was despite having a team that was on paper capable of so much more, players such as quarterback, Sonny Jurgensen, and Bobby Mitchell the wide receiver being inducted into the Hall of Fame in 1983.
+However, despite the period of 1946-1970 seeing the growth of the team as a media power, it unfortunately saw them in their least successful period in terms of results.
+Between these years, the team posted just four winning seasons and never made the playoffs.
+This was despite having a team that was capable of so much more with players, such as quarterback, Sonny Jurgensen, and Bobby Mitchell, the wide receiver, being inducted into the Hall of Fame in 1983.
 1971 saw a return to winning ways under new coach, George Allan, who led them to the playoffs.
-1972 was even better and saw the Redskins win their first ever NFC championship only to be defeated by the Miami Dolphins in the Super Bowl.
-The rest of the 1970s saw the Redskins make the occasional appearance in the playoffs but they never tasted the early success they had under Alan’s leadership.
+1972 was even better and saw the team win their first ever NFC championship only to be defeated by the Miami Dolphins in the Super Bowl.
+The rest of the 1970s saw the team make the occasional appearance in the playoffs but they never tasted the early success they had under Alan’s leadership.

 Super Bowl Appearances